NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-Surface-Mount-Parts.md

 Adafruit has a very nice [tutorial about building new schematic symbols, packages, and devices in Eagle](https://www.google.com/url?q=https%3A%2F%2Flearn.adafruit.com%2Fktowns-ultimate-creating-parts-in-eagle-tutorial%2Fintroduction&amp;sa=D&amp;sntz=1&amp;usg=AFQjCNGsUFLtnS_nmz4ra63XcImFHoVf9A).
 However, since this tutorial's release, Eagle has been ported over to Fusion360.
 Autodesk has released several tutorials on how to design custom parts, which can be found [here (~15 min)](https://www.youtube.com/watch?v=zqar0XWtFaY) and [here (~45 min)](https://www.youtube.com/watch?v=xNIEXCimRSg&list=PLmA_xUT-8UlKE-U-eEqrkNEI7rd1fUnLY).

 Go through any tutorial using our desired tactile button.
 We recommend the more recent ones from Autodesk, but should you choose the written tutorial, some Fusion360 notes can be found below.
 The datasheet required is present in your Lab 01 repository.
-Make a copy of `Lab01.lbr` called `Lab01_smd.lbr` and create the package there.
-Create a new package, device, and symbol for the button.
+Make a copy of `Lab01.lbr` called `Lab01_smd.lbr` and create the button there.
+Create a new footprint, device, and symbol for the button.

 ### Adafruit Tutorial Fusion360 Updates